cocos/cocos-docs/en/cocos-service/agc-auth.md

 - Anonymous account: Anonymous accounts can be used to access your apps as visitors.
 The auth service can assign user IDs to your app visitors so that they can access other serverless services in a secure manner.
 A visitor can be registered as a formal user and retain the original user ID to ensure service continuity.
 - Third-party accounts: AppGallery Connect allows user identity to be verified by using third-party authentication services.
 The AppGallery Auth Service SDK supports the following accounts for user identity verification:

-  - HUAWEI ID
+  - HUAWEI account
   - HUAWEI Game Service account
-  - Mobile Number
+  - Phone number
   - Email account
   - WeChat account
   - Weibo account
   - QQ account

     The following accounts, are supported **only at sites outside China**.
-You can use these authentication modes when the data storage location you select resides in Germany, Singapore, or Russia.
-The **Google account** and **Google Play Game account** authentication modes are supported only on devices installing Google Mobile Services (GMS).
+You can use these authentication methods when the data storage location you select resides in Germany, Singapore, or Russia.
+The **Google account** and **Google Play Game account** authentication methods are supported only on devices installing Google Mobile Services (GMS).

   - Google account
   - Google Play Game account